 Bird Feeder Blues

-I woke up a chilly February morning, grabbed my phone, and surfed through my emails in bed.
+I woke up to a chilly February morning, grabbed my phone, and surfed through my emails in bed.
 This is a typical routine for the weekend as I look through my rare bird alerts.
-One of my emails was from the National Audubon Society advertising a pretty blue bird feeder from Lowe’s.
+One of my emails was from the National Audubon Society advertising a pretty blue bird feeder.
 A few hours later, I was the proud new owner of a feeder.

 I’ve had bird feeders in the past.
 A finch sock for thistle attracted House Finches and Lesser Goldfinches, but after the roof was redone on our apartment building, we decided to remove the feeder since it made a mess and could have affected the new roofing from our third-story location.

 Then I had a hummingbird feeder for a while.
 Sadly, I forgot to refill the feeder for several days and it was outside cooking in the hot sun.
-Really bad mold grew inside the glass tube, and despite multiple rounds of bleaching, I couldn’t get rid of it.
+Mold grew inside the glass tube, and despite multiple rounds of bleaching, I couldn’t get rid of it.
 I didn’t want to harm the hummers, so I threw it away.

 Now I’m using a feeder that can attract multiple types of birds.
 I filled it with no-mess sunflower seeds, and waited.